WhatDanDoes/silid/docs/api-endpoints/README.md

 ## How do I get an Authorization Token?

 This depends on the type of application.
-Auth0 provides several boilerplate projects that demonstrate the difference schemes available.
-You may also refer to the [Authorization Code Flow examples](../api-call-howto), which provide Identity-specific examples of how to obtain a token and access an agent's full Auth0 profile.
+Auth0 provides several template projects that demonstrate the different schemes available.
+You may also refer to the [API call _howto_ documentation](../api-call-howto), which provide Identity-specific examples of how to obtain a token and access an agent's full Auth0 profile.

 ## Making Authenticated Requests